MerginMaps/docs/src/gis/ogc-api/index.md

    ![QGIS New WFS/OGC API Features connection](./qgis-browser-wfs-connection.webp "QGIS New WFS/OGC API Features connection")

-3. Published layers from will now appear in the Browser panel and can be added to your project.
+3. Published layers will now appear in the Browser panel and can be added to your project.
    ![QGIS connected WFS layers](./qgis-browser-wfs.webp "QGIS connected WFS layers")